 - CTX Expands Accelerated Nursing Program to Dallas

-There are three distinct tracks to obtain a BSN at Concordia University Texas:
+There are three distinct tracks through which you can obtain a Bachelor of Science in Nursing (BSN) at Concordia University Texas:

 - Traditional BSN